MurrellGroup/BranchingFlows.jl/README.md

 BranchingFlows.jl implements Branching Flows: a generator-matching framework for variable-length generation across continuous, manifold, discrete, and multimodal states.
 Elements evolve along a pre-sampled binary forest; they duplicate (insert) and may be deleted according to time-inhomogeneous hazards, while a base Markov generator transports states along each branch and guarantees termination at the data sample at t=1.

 Unlike fixed-length diffusion/flow models, Branching Flows learns when to create and remove elements.
 Training uses Generator Matching with simple targets: the expected number of future splits and the probability of terminal deletion for each element, plus a standard base-process objective.
-The package is designed to compose with Flowfusion.jl, supporting continuous, manifold, and discrete components.
+The package is designed to compose with [Flowfusion.jl](https://github.com/MurrellGroup/Flowfusion.jl), supporting continuous, manifold, and discrete components.

 ## Why Branching Flows?

 - Variable-length generation without autoregression
 - Works for continuous, manifold, discrete, and mixed state spaces
-- Clean training targets via generator matching
+- Stable training targets
-- Flexible forest construction (coalescence) and anchor sampling to shape trajectories
+- Manipulate the conditional paths by changing how you sample forests, and anchors.

 ## How it works (high level)

-1) Augmented generator matching
+1) Sample Z:
 We draw `(X₁, Z)` where `X₁ ~ q` and `Z = (X₁^{+ø}, X₀, 𝒯, 𝒜)` encodes:
 - `X₀`: initial elements (count and states),
 - `X₁^{+ø}`: data with “to-be-deleted” elements inserted,